jonas1ara/jonas1ara/README.md

 ![](https://komarev.com/ghpvc/?username=Jonas-Lara)

-- 🔭 I'm currently developing the repositories [IPN-CS](https://github.com/Jonas-Lara/IPN-CS) and [UPIIT-AR](https://github.com/Jonas-Lara/UPIIT-AR), to promote the computation that works at the National Polytechnic Institute
+- 🔭 I'm currently developing the repositories [IPN-CS](https://github.com/Jonas-Lara/IPN-CS) and [UPIIT-AR](https://github.com/Jonas-Lara/UPIIT-AR), to promote the computation that works at the Instituto Politécnico Nacional

 - 🐧 All my repositories work on linux, specifically on a [Debian](https://www.debian.org/index.html) based distro, use the scripts to configure your environment